linker3000/Z80-Board/README.md

 # IO port

-**Note:** (02-Sep-2018) I have reworked this port and the design has changed.
-I will update these notes later.
-If anyone really is following this board design and making their own, contact me for preliminary.
+**Note:** (02-Sep-2018) I have reworked this port and the design has changed; I will update these notes later.
+If anyone really is following this board design and making their own, contact me for preliminary advice.
 The port described will work, but it overlaps with the SIO chip and can affect oepration of serial port A.

 The I/O circuit is very similar to the digital I/O port of the RC2014 Z80 kit: https://rc2014.co.uk/modules/digital-io/